 The City's Critical Areas Ordinance shall protect existing wetland functions in order to maintain water quality, retention, and wildlife habitat.
-New development adjacent to protected wetlands shall be subject to vegetative buffers as identified in the Critical Areas Ordinance and other applicable development standards that ensure protection of the wetland and buffer during development. {consolidated from NE-2.3}
+New development adjacent to protected wetlands shall be subject to vegetative buffers as identified in the Critical Areas Ordinance and other applicable development standards that ensure protection of the wetland and buffer during development.

-The City shall continue to update its existing wetland database using the most recent information available by including.
-Wetland identification and delineations completed in conjunction with a land use permit will be entered into the database.
+The City shall continue to update its existing wetland database using the most recent information available by including identification and delineations completed in conjunction with a land use permit.